VP-biostat/comorbidPGS/README.md

 ## Citation

-If you use comorbidPRS in any published work, please cite the following
+If you use comorbidPGS in any published work, please cite the following
 manuscript:

 <p>
-Pascat V (????). <em>comorbidPRS: Assessing the shared predisposition between Phenotypes using Polygenic Scores (PGS, or PRS/GRS for binary outcomes)</em>.
+Pascat V (????). <em>comorbidPGS: Assessing the shared predisposition between Phenotypes using Polygenic Scores (PGS, or PRS/GRS for binary outcomes)</em>.
 R package version 0.3.9000.
 </p>